 Thank you, Rockstar Games.
 An odd way to start a review, but it is about time I throw a thanks out to them.
 When I got Grand Theft Auto: Vice City and listened to V-Rock, a whole new world opened up to me, besides the music my father introduced me to in the likes of older metal.
-Ozzy's Bark at the Moon was featured and it is one of my favourite songs by him up to this day, so I sat out to explore more of his music among the other bands from the V-Rock station, but after cruising on the internet I stumbled upon the song Hellraiser.
+Ozzy's Bark at the Moon was featured, and it is one of my favourite songs by him up to this day.
+So I sat out to explore more of his music among the other bands from the V-Rock station, and after cruising on the internet I stumbled upon the song Hellraiser.
 So, I went to my local record store (R.I.P.) and shuffled through the available Ozzy albums until I found one with Hellraiser on.
 Now that was a good decision.

 This was the first album I purchased with my own money.
 I bought the 2002 re-issue back when I was in my early teens.
 I had been preoccupied with nu-metal and hard rock groups quite whole heartedly until I got my hands on this album.
 I didn't realize what I was missing out on.
 I believe this is one of the finest examples of traditional heavy metal every created.
 Every facet of this album is pretty marvelous.
 Lyrically, musically, production wise- it's just an incredibly well crafted album.
 90's Ozzy at his best.
 I don't think he's created anything of this caliber since, nor do I think he ever will reach this quality again.